Close

 1

-The exact amount you need to save depends on your investment option, age, and return rates.
-Generally, a diversified portfolio with an NPS, mutual funds, and government-backed schemes would help.
+The exact amount you need to save depends on your age, investment choices, and expected returns.
+For those thinking about how to earn 10k per month in India, a diversified portfolio with NPS, mutual funds, and government-backed schemes can help you reach that goal steadily over time.

 2